 - Preheat oven at 200 degree celcius for 10 minutes.

-- Bake focaccia for 20 minutes in the middle rack of the oven until golden on top.
+- Bake the focaccia at 200 degrees Celcius for 40 minutes in the middle rack of the oven until golden on top.

 - Transfer to a wire rack to cool down a bit.
 Brush with olive oil.